bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 ---

-[Node/insertBefore](https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore "The insertBefore() method of the Node interface inserts a node before a reference node as a child of a specified parent node.")
+[Node/insertBefore](https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore 'The insertBefore() method of the Node interface inserts a node before a reference node as a child of a specified parent node.')

 In all current engines.